ISCP TalkFebruary 21, 2023, 6–7pm

 Her work focuses on the transitional period between modern art and contemporary art in Latin America.
 She has presented research projects at academic conferences and has curated several exhibitions of contemporary Ecuadorian artists.
 From 2017 to 2020, Garzón was Creative Director of Khôra, a non-profit experimental space located in Quito.

-Clae Lu: Playroom is supported by The New York Community Trust’s Edward and Sally Van Lier Fund.
-Additional support is provided by Hartfield Foundation; Milton and Sally Avery Arts Foundation; New York City Council District 33; New York City Council District 34; New York State Council on the Arts and the New York State Legislature; and William Talbott Hillman Foundation.
+This program is supported by the Jane Farver Memorial Fund; Hartfield Foundation; Milton and Sally Avery Arts Foundation; New York City Department of Cultural Affairs, in partnership with the City Council; New York City Council District 34; New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; and William Talbott Hillman Foundation.

 By visiting ISCP, you agree to abide by the following health and safety policies.
 Please make sure to plan ahead for your visit.

 - Groups of four or more are required to schedule an appointment in advance.
 Please write to email@example.com

 - All visitors are encouraged to maintain social distancing while at ISCP.

 - Masks or face coverings are strongly recommended but not mandatory.